joebasara/PPT2SCORM/README.md

 # PPTX to SCORM Converter

-This Streamlit app converts PowerPoint (.pptx) files into SCORM 1.2 packages to upload in LMS platforms such as Blackboard.
+This desktop app converts PowerPoint (.pptx) files into SCORM 1.2 packages to upload in LMS platforms such as Blackboard.

-## Features

-- Slide navigation
-- Hyperlinks preserved
-- Internal slide links
-- Images preserved
-- SCORM 1.2 package output

 ## Run locally

-Install dependencies:

-pip install -r requirements.txt

 Run the app:

-streamlit run app.py

-## Deploy on Streamlit Cloud

-1. Upload this project to GitHub
-2. Connect the repository in Streamlit Cloud
-3. Deploy `app.py`
+PPT2SCORM_Publisher.exe

+Install the custom PPT tab to create interactions:
+PPTLayerManager.exe

 ## Limitations

-This MVP does not fully reproduce PowerPoint rendering.
+The preview does not fully reproduce PowerPoint rendering.
 The following are not supported:

 - animations
 - transitions
 - SmartArt
 - advanced triggers